 - Drawings of components for identifying the makers

-Although this book concentrates on London Metropolitan Police whistles it accomplishes two things: it identifies accurately the timing of production which helps set a time line to compare with; it differentiates POLICE WHISTLES from General Service Whistles ( GSWs ) and other types of whistles.
+Although this book concentrates on London Metropolitan Police Whistles, it accomplishes two things: it identifies accurately the timing of production which helps set a time line to compare with; it differentiates police whistles from General Service Whistles ( GSWs ) and other types of whistles.
 Accompanying this are many introductions to other manufacturers of the same time period from the UK.

-2) More Whistles by Martyn Gilchrist steps away from concentrating on police and other tube shaped whistles and brings into focus several categories such as the following:
+2) More Whistles, by Martyn Gilchrist, steps away from concentrating on police and other tube shaped whistles and brings into focus several categories such as the following:

-- tube ( shaped ) in general
+- tubular (shaped) in general

 - varietal